FreeCAD/FreeCAD-render/docs/Materials.md

   material).
 - The image files will be stored inside the .fcstd file.
 Large use of textures may affect file size!
+- Normal maps are expected to be in OpenGL convention (not DirectX)

 ## Writing Material card for rendering <a name="parameters"></a>